SteeaaN/DiscordAutoDNDwhenPlayingBot/README.md

   Open the downloaded `dnd_status.txt` file, delete its content, paste the copied value, and save the file.

   Change your status to **Online** and similarly change the `online_status.txt` file.

-  Then, update the `games` list in the same file with your desired games.
 </details>

 <details>